Grand Hyatt Beijing

+The hotel was originally planned to be opened in August 2001 under the management of Li's Harbour Plaza Hotel, but a desire for a more "international" manager led to Hyatt getting the rights to manage the hotel by investors.
+It was well received after opening, winning 30 awards over the following five years.

 'Made in China' and 'Red Moon' both feature sound systems by prestigious British sound designer 'Mel "Herbie" Kent'.
 The indoor swimming pool, which is designed as resort-style, with a virtual sky is one of the indoor swimming pools in the city.
 It is part of the 'Club Oasis' situated at level P3 in the hotel.
-There is also a 24-hour fitness centre on the same floor.
+There is also a 24-hour fitness center on the same floor.
+However there were certain complaints that the hotel had served cockroaches to guests in dinner table.
+This had a mixed expression consisting of an angle of nationalism to a food security issue.

-It is operated by the Hyatt Hotels Corporation, based in Chicago, the United States.